-*ACFF will accept only short film submissions of 40 minutes and under for our 21st year.* Screening films from all over the world, the American Conservation Film Festival (ACFF) is an annual event held in Shepherdstown, West Virginia, a vibrant, arts-focused community 70 miles west of the nation’s capital.
+*ACFF will consider film submissions of 40 minutes and under for official selections and awards* We will also screen several invited features.
+Screening films from all over the world, the American Conservation Film Festival (ACFF) is an annual event held in Shepherdstown, West Virginia - a vibrant, arts-focused community 70 miles west of the nation’s capital.

 ACFF considers submitted non-fiction and fiction films, provided the theme is driven by environmental or cultural conservation.
-Of special interest are the myriad ways humans interact with wildlife and wild places, issues driven by natural resource conservation, humans as part of the environment, living in a continuum of cultural tradition, lifestyles in conjunction with changes in the natural world and how young people encounter and understand the natural world.
+Of special interest are solutions and conservation heroes among the myriad ways humans interact with wildlife and wild places, issues driven by natural resource conservation, lifestyles in conjunction with changes in the natural world and how young people encounter and understand the natural world.
 The motivating force behind ACFF is the power of film to engage, inform and inspire.

-The 2024 Festival plans to utilize live venues providing screenings for a broad range of conservation films, some of which rarely receive a wide showing.
-Pending filmmaker permissions, films may also be included in our online streaming offerings with closed captions available for each film.
+The 2026 Festival plans to utilize a 400 seat venue providing screenings for a broad range of conservation films with open captions available for each film.
 Check out this short from 2019's Festival to learn more about ACFF - https://vimeo.com/544737449

 Green Fire Award - $1,000